 What is constipation?
 What are the symptoms?

-Constipation is a gastrointestinal (GI) condition with several potential symptoms.
+Constipation is a gastrointestinal (GI) condition with an array of symptoms.
 These symptoms include:

-These symptoms occur when your large intestine absorbs too much water from your food.
-This causes the waste to become dry and hard resulting in painful bowel movements.
+These symptoms occur when your large intestine absorbs too much water from your food, resulting in a dry and hard stool that will be difficult to pass.

 What causes constipation?

 Constipation can occur for a variety of reasons and can be either chronic or occasional.
 The most common causes of constipation are:

 While a diet rich in fiber can make bowel movements easier to pass, not enough can lead to a backup of your system.
 Foods that are known to cause constipation include foods with gluten, red meats, processed grains, dairy products, and fried foods.
 While the health benefits of drinking enough water are well known, not drinking enough water is one of the leading causes of constipation.

 Remaining sedentary is not only bad for your waistline, but it can also be what’s causing your constipation.
 More blood circulates through your bowels when you exercise, helping to ease the passage of stool.
 Unfortunately, inactivity does the opposite, causing reduced blood flow, slowing the movement of food in the digestive tract, and increasing the likelihood of constipation.

 Medications might be used to treat a variety of conditions, but they can cause side effects in some, including constipation.
 There are a variety of medication types that cause constipation, including:

 One of the most unwelcome symptoms of pregnancy is, unfortunately, constipation.
 This is caused by an assortment of reasons, such as a less active lifestyle, modifications to diet, the addition of vitamins, and changes in hormones.